Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Cadillac Tucson insurance rates
+Hyundai Tucson insurance rates

 Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 The average insurance costs for a Hyundai Tucson is $169 a month — or $2,028 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.
-To determine our estimated cost, we aggregated quotes from insurance companies using this profile:

 A 2017 Hyundai Tucson starts at a base price of $22,700.
 With the average insurance rate at $2,028 per year, the annual insurance cost–to–base car price ratio is 8.9%.

 About the Hyundai Tucson

 The Hyundai Tucson has been around since 2005 and is named after the city in Arizona.
 The compact SUV is currently in its third generation.
 The vehicle is known for quiet and comfortable ride, spacious interior and excellent safety scores.

 You could save money on car insurance for your Hyundai Tucson Sport if it comes equipped with these safety features.